preranna-1/preranna-1/README.md

 ## `» hello, welcome` 🌸

  i'm **Prerana**.
 Coding is actually hobby number 3 and hobby 1 is to bring cute solutions to the world.
-I hope to build something awesome along the way *(details: classified 🤫)* and always open to collaborations, open source, or freelance work if something cool comes along.
+Always open to collaborations, open source, or freelance work if something cool comes the way.

 ---